Heart Surgery Explained: Procedures and Surgeries for Heart Conditions & Diseases

 Over 1 million Americans get coronary angioplasty each year.

 While lifestyle changes such as eating a healthy diet, getting plenty of exercise, and quitting smoking are the first line of defense against heart disease, sometimes other treatment options must be considered.

 When medication is unsuccessful in treating coronary artery disease, a coronary angioplasty procedure may be needed.

-A coronary angioplasty can be performed in an emergency setting or as a preventive measure to reduce risk of heart attack.
+Coronary angioplasty can be performed in an emergency setting or as a preventive measure to reduce the risk of a heart attack.

 What is the medical term for an angioplasty procedure?

 An angioplasty procedure with stent may also be referred to as percutaneous coronary intervention (PCI).